Instructor Visa Sponsorship Jobs in Maine

 Which companies and institutions sponsor visas for instructors in Maine?

 The most active sponsors for instructor roles in Maine are higher education institutions.
-The University of Maine system, Bowdoin College, Colby College, Bates College, and Southern Maine Community College have documented H-1B and J-1 sponsorship histories for teaching and instructional staff.
+The University of Maine system, Bowdoin College, Colby College, Bates College, and Southern Maine Community College have documented H-1B visa and J-1 visa sponsorship histories for teaching and instructional staff.
 Vocational and workforce training organizations also sponsor instructors periodically, though at lower volume than four-year colleges and universities.

 Which visa types are most common for instructor roles in Maine?